bloominstituteoftechnology/web-module-project-redux/README.md

 ### Task 2: Project Requirements
 #### Setup Redux
-> *The DOM and movie reducer has been provided for you, but it's up to to connect it to redux...*
+> *The DOM and movie reducer has been provided for you, but it's up to you to connect it to redux...*

 * [ ] In index.js, make use of the createStore method and Provider component to link your App to redux.